HattrickGenerator/modern_pybind11_opencv_numpy/README.md

 # modern_pybind11_opencv_numpy

 An easy to use and lightweight opencv numpy converter.
-The goal of this project is, to provide a simple and reliable converter between cv::Mat_<T> class and numpy arrays.
+The goal of this project is to provide a simple and reliable converter between cv::Mat_<T> class and numpy arrays.

-The design philosophy is, is that a simple build process must be maintained.
+The design philosophy is that a simple build process must be maintained.
 Under Linux a:

 	mkdir build && cd build
 	cmake .. && cmake --build .